 Revised: November 16, 2009

 Medical Clinical Policy Bulletin 0688: Intraoral Appliances for Headaches and Trigeminal Neuralgia.
-The CPB was updated with additional background information and references on November 11, 2013.
+This CPB was reviewed and maintained on October 30, 2014.

 Copyright Aetna Inc. All rights reserved.
 Clinical Policy Bulletins are developed by Aetna to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 This Clinical Policy Bulletin contains only a partial, general description of plan or program benefits and does not constitute a contract.
 Aetna does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Aetna or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 This Clinical Policy Bulletin may be updated and therefore is subject to change.